akrzemi1/__sandbox__/string_view_ctor.md

 ### 7.1.
 Handle cases where not-a-string is conflated with zero-sized string

+The application of P0903R1 could be helpful in situations where the callers produce null pointer values that indicate not-a-string, which have different semantics than zero-sized strings, and the callees conflate the two values.
 The following is a motivating example.

 ```c++
 // caller: